 Eleven Famous Abominable Snowmen From Pop Culture

-Well, it’s almost winter and that means colder weather and potentially snow.
+Well, we’re knee deep in Winter and that means colder weather and snow for many of you.
 And with the thoughts of the white stuff comes thoughts of weird, cryptozoological beasts!
 Right?
 Or is it just me?
 Nah… can’t be just me.
 Anyway, when the cool winds blow and the weather howls through the night, one can only assume that just outside your door might be… AN ABOMINABLE SNOWMAN!